 Most of the time, yes.
 The thing that got us very worried when it comes to using Dr. Green's Agent X is the heating element that they have on the product.

 After using it a bunch of times, we've had varying results.
 Sometimes it heated it too much and sometimes it didn't heat it quite enough.
 This worries us a lot.
-Imagine having this issue when you're about to submit your synthetic urine sample and it's not in the right temperature.
+Imagine having this issue when you're about to submit your sample and it's not in the right temperature.
 You're going to fail the test almost instantly if that happens.

-This drug testing stuff is important, and if you're going to need help getting past one for some reason, you don't want to mess around by purchasing these things from a third party website, headshop, or even a friend of a friend.
+This stuff is important, and if you're going to need help getting past one for some reason, you don't want to mess around by purchasing these things from a third party website, headshop, or even a friend of a friend.
 Instead, make sure you buy it directly from the manufacturer or the official Dr. Greens Agent X website.